 Tour de France set to be postponed after French government extend ban on mass gatherings

-107th edition of Le Tour was due to begin in Nice on June 27 and conclude in Paris on July 19
+107th edition of Le Tour was due to begin in Nice on June 27 and conclude in Paris on July 19; Geraint Thomas hoping for rearrangement - "it's the thing that's keeping me going"

 By PA Media